 Problem sets will be assigned in class.
-If you miss class, please do not email to ask if anything was assigned - either stop by my office hours or ask another student.
+If you miss class, please do not email to ask if anything was assigned either stop by my office hours or ask another student.
 The assignments will consist primarily of selected problems from the textbook.
 Points will be deducted from assignments handed in late, and no credit will be given once solutions have been posted.
-You are encouraged to hand in the assignments on time as solutions will be posted shortly after the problems are due.
-Please do not dismiss the importance of homework assignments simply because they comprise only 5% of your total grade - doing homework problems is one of the primary ways to learn the material, and is critical for doing well on tests.
+Please do not dismiss the importance of homework assignments simply because they comprise only 15% of your total grade - doing homework problems is one of the primary ways to learn the material, and is critical for doing well on tests.
 When working on the problem sets, your focus should be on learning the material.
 No homework assignments will be accepted over email.
 All assignments must be submitted via D2L.